Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Second-order frequency- and time-limited balanced truncation

 \section{Second-order frequency- and time-limited balanced truncation}

-In practice, a global approximation of the system's behavior in either the frequency or time domain is often not required.
+A global approximation of the system behavior in frequency or time domain is often not required in practice.
 The second-order limited balanced truncation approaches are a suitable tool for model order reduction restricted to certain frequency and time ranges.
-Thereby, the ideas from the first-order frequency- and time-limited balanced truncation methods~\cite{morGawJ90} are combined with different second-order balanced truncation approaches~\cite{morMeyS96, morChaLVetal06, morReiS08}.
-A first version of the methods can be found in~\cite{morBedBDetal19, morSaaSW19, morHaiGIetal18, morHaiGIetal19} and the completed theory with applications to large-scale sparse systems is contained in~\cite{morBenW20b}.
+Thereby, the ideas from the first-order frequency- and time-limited balanced truncation methods~\cite{PBTRMV_GawJ90} are combined with different second-order balanced truncation approaches~\cite{PBTRMV_MeyS96, PBTRMV_ChaLVetal06, PBTRMV_ReiS08}.
+A first version of these methods can be found in~\cite{PBTRMV_BedBDetal19, PBTRMV_SaaSW19, PBTRMV_HaiGIetal18, PBTRMV_HaiGIetal19} and the complete theory with applications to large-scale sparse systems is contained in~\cite{PBTRMV_Wer21, PBTRMV_BenW21b}.

-The idea of the method is based on the first companion form realization of~\eqref{eqn:sosys}, which is given by
+The idea of the method is based on the first companion form realization of~\cref{PBTRMV_eqn:sosys}, which is given by

-For~\eqref{eqn:fcsys}, the classical controllability and observability Gramians are defined and can be limited as in~\cite{morGawJ90}.
-Therefore, the frequency-limited Gramians $P_{\Omega}$ and $Q_{\Omega}$ of~\eqref{eqn:fcsys} are the unique positive semi-definite solutions of the potentially indefinite Lyapunov equations
+For~\cref{PBTRMV_eqn:fcsys}, the classical controllability and observability Gramians are defined and can be limited as in~\cite{PBTRMV_GawJ90}.
+Therefore, the frequency-limited Gramians $P_{\Omega}$ and $Q_{\Omega}$ of~\cref{PBTRMV_eqn:fcsys} are the unique symmetric positive semi-definite solutions of the potentially indefinite Lyapunov equations